Master of Business Administration

-The MBA is a terminal degree, and a professional degree.
-Accreditation bodies specifically for MBA programs ensure consistency and quality of education.
+much higher than the thirty semester credit hours typically required for other US master's degrees that cover some of the same material.
+The UK-based Association of MBAs accreditation requires "the equivalent of at least 1,800 hours of learning effort", equivalent to 45 US semester credit hours or 90 European ECTS credits, the same as a standard UK master's degree.
+Accreditation bodies for business schools and MBA programs ensure consistency and quality of education.
 Business schools in many countries offer programs tailored to full-time, part-time, executive (abridged coursework typically occurring on nights or weekends) and distance learning students, many with specialized concentrations.

 An "Executive MBA", or EMBA, is a degree program similar to an MBA program that is specifically structured for and targeted towards corporate executives and senior managers who are already in the workforce.

 History

-The first school of business in the United States was The Wharton School of the University of Pennsylvania established in 1881 through a donation from Joseph Wharton[4].
-In 1900, the Tuck School of Business was founded at Dartmouth College conferring the first advanced degree in business, specifically, a Master of Science in Commerce, the predecessor to the MBA.

-The Harvard Graduate School of Business Administration established the first MBA program in 1908, with 15 faculty members, 33 regular students and 47 special students.
-Its first-year curriculum was based on Frederick Winslow Taylor’s scientific management.
+In 1900, the Tuck School of Business was founded at Dartmouth College offering the first advanced degree in business: the Master of Science in Commerce, a predecessor of the MBA.
+The first MBA was launched eight years later, at the Harvard Graduate School of Business Administration, with 15 faculty members, 33 regular students and 47 special students.
+Its first-year curriculum was based on Frederick Winslow Taylor’s theory of scientific management.
 The number of MBA students at Harvard increased quickly, from 80 in 1908, over 300 in 1920, and 1,070 in 1930.
-At this time, only American universities offered MBAs.
-Other countries preferred that people learn business on the job.
+At this time, only American universities offered MBAs, although business schools offering other qualifications had existed in Europe since the 18th century.